iman370/iman370/README.md

 👩‍💻 I love to learn new things and code them too!

-✨ I love to focus on coding projects in my spare time but I'm also very heavily into YA fantasy books.
+✨ I love to focus on coding projects in my spare time but I'm also very heavily into YA fantasy books as well as gaming with friends.

 Lets connect!